 Unfortunately, these dogs are so rare that there is very little information on the temperament or personality of the Ecuadorian Hairless.
 However, we do know that these dogs tend to present themselves in an elegant manner.

 That is, they run around with grace, much like a Poodle would.
 Ecuadorians are also lively and energetic dogs, requiring a decent amount of exercise on the daily basis.
 But we would bet they’d love to lounge around with the family too.

 Much like the Peruvian, this hairless breed was originally used as hunting dogs.
 So expect to see the same prey-drive and instincts.
 This means they aren’t suited for small children, unless you plan to frequently socialize them early on.

 Highlights: Playful, Affectionate, Cheerful

-There are coated versions that have a fur coat similar to that of a Chinese Crested Powderpuff.
-However, they were seen as “impure” and were not purposely bred.
+Much like many other hairless dogs, there are coated versions of the Pila dog.
+They’ll have a fur coat similar to that of a Chinese Crested Powderpuff.
+Though, they were seen as “impure” dogs and thus, were not purposely bred for.

 Argentine Pila Dog Temperament

 The Argentine Pila is a playful and energetic dog that loves to run and play hard.
 On the field, they can be sneaky athletic and they know it too.
 So, expect them to be all over the place.
 Even so, these dogs are easy to raise.